-At is investor day last week PayPal laid bare its strategy, and it’s clear that consumer banking is squarely in its sights.
+PayPal announced its strategy at its investor day last week and consumer banking is squarely in its sights.
 It has been a long journey for PayPal from a simple button on a website to a full suite of consumer products targeting the underbanked (individuals or families who have a bank account but often rely on alternative financial services) delivering its vision to democratise financial services to ensure every individual can thrive in the global economy.

-Consumer enhancements have featured strongly with One Touch purchasing, P2P payments, credit extension, crypto services and pay with QR codes powering growth, with PayPal’s active accounts more than doubling from 181 million in 2015 to 377 million by 2020 while engagement has increased more than 1.5x.
+Consumer enhancements have featured strongly with One Touch purchasing, P2P payments, credit extension, crypto services and pay with QR codes powering growth.
+PayPal’s active accounts more than doubled from 181 million in 2015 to 377 million in 2020 while engagement has increased more than 1.5x.
 As PayPal rolls out these products and services globally, we expect user growth to expand meaningfully.
-PayPal’s management cite an addressable market of $110 trillion as the business expands from online retail, P2P / remittances, and digital services into adjacent verticals of instore retail (QR codes), bill payments, in person services (savings accounts, cash withdrawal, cheque processing), business to consumer and emerging market payments.
+PayPal’s management cite an addressable market of $110 trillion as the business expands from online retail, P2P / remittances and digital services into adjacent verticals of instore retail (QR codes), bill payments, in person services (savings accounts, cash withdrawal, cheque processing), business to consumer and emerging market payments.

-If these products sound familiar to you, you’re probably using a main street bank.
-We cross reference a slide from PayPal’s 2021 Investor Day with CBA’s consumer offering.
-PayPal also provides a number of unique services like the ability to receive and make payments in crypto (Bitcoin), low cost money remittance across borders and consumer rewards from within the PayPal wallet.
+If these products sound familiar, you are probably using a main street bank.
+Below we cross reference a slide from PayPal’s 2021 Investor Day with CBA’s consumer offering.
+PayPal also provides unique services like the ability to receive and make payments in crypto (Bitcoin), low cost money remittance across borders and consumer rewards from within the PayPal wallet.

-It is very hard to get excited about fintech and traditional banks at the same time.
 The challenge facing traditional banks is the classic innovators dilemma.
 Disrupt large profitable products like credit cards and loans with competitive products to meet the new fintech competition or progressively cede market share while hanging onto legacy products.
 In addition, large legacy IT infrastructure reduces their ability to respond quickly to competition.
-For us, there are too many concerns to invest in the traditional banks, accordingly, we will stay with PayPal, the disruptor rather than the incumbent.
+For us, the future for traditional banks is not clear, accordingly, we will invest in the disruptor rather than the incumbent.